 I was an extremely fit and active 18 year old when I was admitted to hospital with a suspected pulmonary embolism (PE).
 After a week on heparin injections I was sent home, being told that the symptoms were inconclusive and it was probably pleurisy.
 I was given some painkillers and no further tests were run.
 I was keen to get on with my A-levels and so didn't ask any more questions.

 My medical history at this point showed I had suffered badly from Glandular Fever at 13, I had been diagnosed with Reynaud's and had a history of skin rashes in hot weather but these things were not looked in to.

-I received confirmation of my diagnosis of Hughes Syndrome (antiphospholipid syndrome) at St Thomas' Hospital on 21st April 2005.
+I received confirmation of my diagnosis of antiphospholipid syndrome at St Thomas' Hospital on 21st April 2005.
 I was 52 years old.

 I had never been someone who suffered from headaches but I had had a couple of migraine type attacks through each of my two pregnancies in the 1980s and subsequently once or twice a year after that.

 In 1983, aged 50, I suffered one of these attacks at work resulting in a severe headache, photophobia, flashing lights, fragmented vision, impaired memory, inability to process actions and failure to recognise my colleagues.

 I thought I was having a stroke (I'm a physiotherapist so I knew the warning signs).
 My colleagues took me to the local A & E, but by the time I was seen, the symptoms were less and I was sent home.
 The whole episode was put down to 'stress' as I was in the middle of an extremely unpleasant divorce.

 A week later, I was told I had swelling at the back of my eyes, following a routine eye appointment and sent back to A & E. No reason was given.